iturdikulov/notes/research/Turdikulov-Exercise_plan.md

 - 3 sets of 10 bodyweight rows (using a sturdy table or bar)
 - 10-15 minutes of stretching and cool-down

+### Day 3

-Day 3: Rest or low-impact cardio (brisk walking, swimming, cycling, or yoga)
+Rest or low-impact cardio (brisk walking, swimming, cycling, or yoga).
+Main idea of low-impact cardio is maintaining breathing (without shortness of breath) while performing it,

+### Days 4-6

-Days 4-6: Repeat Days 1-3
+Repeat Days 1-3.
+You need to merge days 1-3 into one day.

-Day 7: Rest or low-impact cardio
+### Day 7 Rest or low-impact cardio

-Week 2: Increase the intensity
+## Week 2.
+Increase the intensity

 Days 8-10:
 - 10-15 minutes of dynamic stretching